mohammedsouleymane/logseq/pages/scint.md

 		- Based on previous knowledge
 		- Based on something that already belongs to our knowledge
 		- Based on knowledge we do not dispute
 	- The trilemma highlights the difficulty of finding a secure foundation for knowledge.
-Each of the three options presents a logical flaw, suggesting that absolute certain
+Each of the three options presents a logical flaw, suggesting that absolute certainty in knowledge might be unattainable.